Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Introduction

 \subsection{Cohomological connectivity of joins}

-Let $X \subset \bbP^{m}$ and $Y \subset \bbP^{n}$ denote two non-empty closed sub-schemes over an algebraically closed field $k$.
-Then the (ruled) join $\rJ(X,Y)$ is a closed subscheme of $\bbP^{n+m+1}$.
+Let $X \subset \bbP^{m}$ and $Y \subset \bbP^{n}$ denote two non-empty closed sub-schemes over an algebraically closed field $k$.\footnote{Here $\bbP^n$ is the usual $n$-dimensional projective space over $k$.
+Sometimes we denote this by $\bbP^n_k$ in order to make the base field explicit.} Then the (ruled) join $\rJ(X,Y)$ is a closed subscheme of $\bbP^{n+m+1}$.
 Moreover, one can show that $\rJ(X,Y)$ is connected.
 One can interpret the latter topological connectivity result as the following cohomological connectivity result:

 Our first main theorem generalizes this cohomological connectivity result to iterated joins.
 Given $X_{i} \subset \bbP^{n_i}$ ($0 \leq i \leq p)$, let $\rJ^{[p]}(\bbX) := \rJ(X_0,\ldots,X_p) \subset \bbP^{N}$ denote the iterated (ruled) join.
 Here $ \displaystyle{ N = \sum_{i=0}^{p}(n_i + 1) -1. } $